 Team Rocket are about to eat ice cream by the waterway.
 You’d think they’d eat indoors or further away from the water after last time, but then we wouldn’t have this running gag.

 After Annie and Oakley splash them with water as they drive by in their boat, Jessie points out that it was Team Rocket.
 James worries that they saw them, and Meowth states that they’re spies for Giovanni.
 They decide to follow them to somehow make a big break for themselves.

 Back with Ash and friends, they bid farewell to Ross, and he tells them where to get great food and ice cream.
 They head off for the ice cream place first, but despite the fact that they’re going to get cold desserts and drinks, Pikachu decides to make a pit stop at a rusty fountain to get a drink instead.
 Pikachu can’t turn the tap on, but a mysterious silent girl turns it on for him.

 Ash arrives to come get Pikachu for ice cream, and the girl gets all up in his grill and stares at him while circling him.
 He just stares in response before she walks away.

-She wanders by the river and Annie and Oakley catch up.
+She wanders by the river, and Annie and Oakley catch up.
 They confirm that she’s Latias and attack her with their Espeon and Ariados.
 They have custom designed Pokeballs, black with a red lipstick mark for Annie and blue lips for Oakley.
-Fun how custom Pokeballs mostly just pop up in movies.
+Funny how custom Pokeballs mostly just pop up in movies.

 Latias runs, and Pikachu, still bathing in the fountain, hears the commotion and runs off.
 Ash follows after him, and I love how he takes the time out to turn off the tap before running after Pikachu.
 Ash is such an advocate for water conservation.